udexon/Hydergraph/README.md

 5. From the example above, we show that DUA have fundamentally changed the mechanism of conventional user authentication from being server-centric to user-centric.

 As user authentication is one of the most if not the most important mechanism in computer applications, a paradigm shift towards DUA may just create a new segment in the computing industry that may be worth the _EQUIVALENT_ of the industry segment based on server-centric (centralized) user authentication.

+6. Get search results in a web spreadsheet, which itself is programmable.

+7. It takes a finite time t0 for programmer P0 to convince programmer P1 to believe in this vision, to be called Phosway.
+Let t_i be the time taken for programmer P_i to convince programmer P_{i+1}.
+So we hope that t_i < t_{i+1} is true.

+When i is small, P_i will be affected by trends in computer programming, more likely to choose to dismiss Phosway rather than believing in it.